jamcarbon/AWS-CMS/README.md

 # AWS-CMS
 CMS on AWS

-This deployment is for a WordPress server, running on an Autoscaling group, behind an aplication load balancer, which is behind a network load balancer.
+This deployment is for a WordPress server, in a secure, performant, scalable, and cost effective way, running on an Autoscaling group, behind an aplication load balancer, which is behind a network load balancer.

 WordPress is open-source software, which means anyone can study its code and write apps (plugins) and templates (themes) for it.